riverbed/riverbed-operator/README.md

 NAME                                    READY   STATUS    RESTARTS      AGE cert-manager-webhook-5778696f85-4l7l4   1/1     Running   2 (30h ago)   5d5h
 ```
-# Install the Riverbed Operator
+# Install/Upgrade the Riverbed Operator
-Run the following from a command line.
+Run the following from a command line to install the riverbed operator.
+This can also be used to upgrade a previous release of the operator to the latest release.

 ```
 kubectl apply -f https://github.com/riverbed/riverbed-operator/releases/latest/download/riverbed-operator.yaml
 ```
 # Configure the Riverbed Operator